microsoft/hands-on-lab-redis/docs/workshop.md

 > - Create a `static alert rule` to trigger when CPU reaches `30%` on `average` during `1` minute
 > - Create an [`action group`][action-group-creation] that will be executed by this alert rule
 > - The `action group` must send an `email` notification to your email address
-> - Execute a new benchmark of `10 Million` requests to load the Azure Cache for Redis CPU and trigger the alert
+> - Execute the memtier_benchmark utility to load the Azure Cache for Redis CPU and trigger the alert

 </div>